XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-function-calling.md

 - How does arguments were passed to the callee?
 - How does return values passed back to the caller?
-- Whose responsibility is to clean up the stack when the callee is going to return?
+- Who responsible for cleaning up the stack when the callee is going to return?

-I summarize some of calling conventions according to the points above, the details of them could be found in the references.
+I summarize some of calling conventions according to the points above, the details of these calling conventions could be found in the references.

 | language & platform | calling convention | argument-passing | return values passing | stack cleanup |
 | --- | --- | --- | --- | --- |